-In order to compute drug effects on human ventricles faster than real-time, the project will need to research and develop highly efficient numerical
+In order to compute drug effects on human ventricles, the project has begun to develop highly efficient numerical algorithms and implement them on

-Given that most of the costs of bringing a new drug to market are incurred during the clinical trials phases, there would be a huge economic and clinical impact for being able more accurately to predict which drugs are likely to cause arrhythmias.
-Even when drugs do make it through to clinical trials, the statistical power of those trials is often insufficient to predict adverse effects which may (As recently in the cases of Vioxx and Celebrex) appear only when the drug is given to large numbers of patients over long periods of time.
-A more predictive approach holds out hope of being able to spot and preempt these very-low-probability effects.
+Given that most of the costs of bringing a new drug to market are incurred during the clinical trial phases, there would be a huge economic and clinical impact for being able more accurately to predict which drugs are likely to cause arrhythmias.
+Even when drugs do make it through to clinical trials, the statistical power of those trials is often insufficient to predict adverse effects which may (recently in the cases of Vioxx and Celebrex) appear only when the drug is given to large numbers of patients over long periods of time.

+A more predictive approach utilising advanced mathematical and computational modelling holds out hope of being able to spot and pre-empt these very low-probability effects.

-algorithms and their implementation on massively parallel computers.
-The consortium will make use of extensive high-performance computing facilities in the UK, Italy and Japan.
+massively parallel computers.
+The consortium is making use of extensive high-performance computing facilities in the UK (DEISA), Italy, Germany and Japan.